Pyruvate kinase blood test

 How to Prepare for the Test

-If your child is to have this test performed, it may be helpful to explain how the test will feel, and even demonstrate on a doll.
+If your child is having this test, it may help to explain how the test will feel and even demonstrate on a doll.
 Explain the reason for the test.
-Knowing the "how and why" may reduce the anxiety your child feels.
+Knowing the "how and why" may reduce your child's anxiety.

 Why the Test is Performed

-Results vary depending upon the testing method used.
+Results vary depending on the testing method used.
 In general, a normal value is 179 ± 16 units per 100mL of red blood cells.

 What Abnormal Results Mean

 A low level of pyruvate kinase confirms PKD.

 Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.